reflectoring/reflectoring.github.io/_posts/2019-02-21-spring-boot-test.md

 Unlike the `@SpringBootTest` annotation that loads all the beans by default, test slice annotations only load beans required to test a particular layer.
 With test slices, we can avoid unnecessary mocking and side effects.

-Let's talk a bit about some of the most common test slice annotations:
+Let's talk a bit about some of the most commonly used test slice annotations:

 ### `@WebMvcTest`

 Our web controllers bear many responsibilities, such as Listening to the HTTP request, Validating the input, Calling the business logic, Serializing the output, and Translating the Exceptions to a proper response.
 We must try to write tests to verify all these functionalities.

-We can either use `@SpringBootTest`, or we can use `@WebMvcTest` which would only load beans and configurations required to test our web controllers.
+We can either use `@SpringBootTest` which would load the whole application context, or we can use `@WebMvcTest` which would only load beans and configurations required to test our web controllers.
 For instance, it will load `@Controller`'s, `@ControllerAdvice`'s, `ObjectMapper` bean, and other auto configurations listed in this document [Test autoconfiguration annotation document](https://docs.spring.io/spring-boot/docs/current/reference/html/test-auto-configuration.html#test-auto-configuration).

 There is a lot more to `@WebMvcTest` annotation to find out, read my article on [Testing MVC Web Controllers with Spring Boot and @WebMvcTest](/spring-boot-web-controller-test/).